RyanR26/karbon/README.md

 The app object will then get passed to the run function which will mount our app to the dom.

 If Karbon is being used on a traditional webpage we can easily implement multiple apps on a single page if needed.
-Simply pass multiple app objects to the run function.
+Simply invoke the render function passing in the app object.

 ```js
 import { run } from karbon;